asmagill/hs._asm.axuielement/Reference_Core.md

  * `attribute` - the name of the attribute, as specified by [hs.axuielement:attributeNames](#attributeNames).

 Returns:
- * the number of items in the value for the attribute, if it is an array, or nil if the value is not an array.
+ * the number of items in the value for the attribute, if it is an array, or nil and an error string if an accessibility error occurred

 - - -